gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Her friend shook her head and mouthed "no".
 That was enough to make up Noxy's mind.

-"It's this way," she said, pointing down the path.
+"The village is this way," she said, pointing down the path.
 "Come on!"

 Ten minutes later they reached the fortress gate.
-An enormous slab of stone had once hung there like a door on hinges made of polished diamond.
+An enormous slab of stone had once hung there as a door on polished diamond hinges.
 The diamonds were long gone,
-but a few pieces of the shattered slab still lay half-buried in the ground, too heavy for mountain camels to pull free.
+but a few pieces of the slab still lay half-buried in the ground.

 Grappa Gas was sitting on one of them whittling a new leg when they came out of the trees.